Major update: 23rd January 2022

 …And there was evening, and there was morning—the third day…” (etc.)

-Also there are many flaws in the Evolution theory.
+Also there are many flaws in the theory of Evolution.

 Many people don’t realise that Evolution is a theory – it is not rock solid fact (excuse the pun!)